 Martina Renata Prosperi, “Syaman Rapongan and His ‘Mythology of Badai Bay’: Legendary Demons and Supernatural Elements as Keywords in a Communication between Humans and the Environment”

 Syaman Rapongan 夏曼‧藍波安 (1957–), grows up on Lanyu until the end of the 70s, when the lifestyle of Tao people is still based on traditional activities, relying on fishing and agriculture for sustenance.
 As a teenager, he moves to Taidong and his departure is seen as a betrayal.
-In 1988, however, a deposit of radioactive waste is built on Lanyu and Syaman decides to go home and participate in the protests.
-Whereas moving to Taiwan had meant giving up his people’s values for conquering a scientific worldview, this return leads him back to the origins, via the re-appropriation of Tao legends, rituals, and fishing skills.
-His first work, Badaiwan de shenhua 八代湾的神话 (The Mythology of Badai Bay, 1992), a collection of Tao tales, myths, and supernatural stories, well represents his tribe’s holistic vision of an equally human and (super)natural universe; it is a double attempt (1) of translating Tao culture for Chinese readers, and (2) of conveying an aboriginal viewpoint on the sociocultural transformations affecting Taiwan from the 70s until today.
-Besides focusing on the recurrence and role of supernatural elements, this paper further analyses other narrative and linguistic devices employed by the author as to achieve the above-mentioned goals.
-Finally, it discusses the topic of reciprocal legitimisation, both on a social level (linking tradition, environment, social belonging), and on a literary one (between this Tao-but-sinicised author and his Sinophone readership).
+In the 80s, however, a deposit of radioactive waste is built on Lanyu and Syaman Rapongan decides to go home and participate in the protests.
+Whereas moving to Taiwan had meant giving up his people’s values and conquering a modernized worldview, this return leads him back to his origins, via the re-appropriation of Tao legends, rituals, and fishing skills.
+His first work, Badaiwan de shenhua 八代湾的神话 (The Mythology of Badai Bay, 1992), a collection of Tao tales, myths, and supernatural stories, well represents his tribe’s holistic vision of an equally human, natural, and supernatural universe.
+By analyzing the role of demons and spirits from the abovementioned mythology, this research demonstrates how the supernatural element is not here a literary device, but rather the embodiment of a certain worldview, in which men do not survive the irrational by subjugating it, but cohabiting its very same environment.

 Eugenia Tizzano, “The Fantastic in Bo Yang: The Supernatural as a Way to Explore the Human Nature”